SW 200 Special Topics 2 hours

-SW 200/400B Working with Children and Families 2 hours
+SW 200B Special Topics: Working with Children and Families

-SW 200/400C Working with Mental and Physical Illness 2 hours
+SW 200C Special Topics: Working with Mental Illness

 Prerequisite: None; Term: 2

-Examination within their historical context of major social policies and services addressing the needs and problems of America’s children and their well being.
-Focuses attention on child-care issues, out-of-home placement and adoption policies, kinship placement, continuum of care and permanency issues, family policies, children’s health needs and services, child protection laws, policies and services, juvenile diversion and court services, and culturally specific policies and programs.
+Examination of major social policies and services addressing the needs and problems of America’s children and their well being.
+Focus is placed on child-care issues, out-of-home placement and adoption policies, kinship placement, continuum of care and permanency issues, family policies, children’s health needs and services, child protection laws, juvenile diversion and court services, and culturally specific policies and programs.

 Must be arranged through the Social Work Certificate Director.

-Experience in a social work setting such as gerontology, child welfare, medical and health care.
-Students are involved in supervised observation and participation in direct practice with individuals, families, small groups, organizations and/or communities, or in indirect practice with macro systems targeted for change; weekly seminar discussion of practicum experiences.
-May be repeated for a maximum of six credits.
+Experience in a social work setting such as gerontology, child welfare, mental health.
+Students are involved in supervised observation and participation in direct practice with individuals, families, small groups, organizations and/or communities, or in indirect practice with macro systems targeted for change.
+May be repeated for a maximum total of six credits.
 Each credit hour equals 40 clock hours of agency work.

 Survey of the social work profession—its past and present role within the social welfare institution and the field of human services.
 Exploration of the nature of social work—its focus, purpose, various tasks, range of practice settings, levels of practice, as well as the base of knowledge, values, and skills for responding to human needs/problems and diverse client populations.
 Focuses attention on generalist social work practice—with identification of social casework, group-work, community organization and other specializations.
 Stresses self-assessment of aptitude for social work and explores career opportunities.
-Writing intensive course.